posita/dyce/docs/translations.md

     * An outcome of ``#!python 1`` signals the likelihood of our victory.
     * An outcome of ``#!python 0`` signals the likelihood of a tie.

-    This is intentional, since we’re going to leverage that very method later.

 ``` python linenums="7"
   if us < 0 or them < 0:
     raise ValueError(f"cannot have negative numbers (us: {us}, them: {them})")